dpezely/url-shortener-service/README.md

 server instance will be indistinguishable from network latency for most visitors.

-Read-only app workers may continue running.
+Read-only app workers may continue running uninterrupted throughout the process.

 With those caveats addressed-- to actually update the known phishing URLs,
 run: